Caroline Haslett School’s Governing Board

 I was pleased to join the Teaching & Learning, Pupils & Parents Committee in April 2016.
 My experience in the legal sector involves management and working with vulnerable children.
 This aligns itself well with my new role as Safeguarding & Safer Recruitment Governor.

-I have recently been appointed as a Parent Governor in December 2016.
-I live locally to the school in Shenley Lodge and have a daughter at Caroline Haslett and another who has recently gone onto secondary school.
+I was appointed as a Parent Governor in December 2016.
+I live locally to the school in have two daughters who attended Caroline Haslett but who have now gone onto secondary school.
 My wife works in the school and we have a lot of friends and neighbours who are involved in some way with the school.
 For me, it is really important to be able to help the school create a culture and an environment that recognises children from all walks of life and ensures they get a fair education and are best prepared for the next stage of education.

 Parent Governor; Specialist governor for Early Years and Pupil Premium

 I am a parent governor at Caroline Haslett School, having been appointed in March 2016.
-I have two children who are currently at our school and another who has left and is now in secondary school.
+I have had three children who attended our school, but who have left to go on to secondary school.

 I teach in a local Primary school and am keen to make education inspiring for children to ensure that every child reaches their full potential.
 I am on the Teaching and Learning, Pupils & Parents committee and I am also the Pupil Premium and Early Years governor.
 My background in education supports these roles and I am pleased that I can use my experiences and knowledge to contribute to the development of our school.